College of Engineering &

 Getting involved is easy!
 Here's how:

 - Update your contact information and share your news with fellow alumni.

-- Volunteer with the college and directly affect the lives and future careers of UCF students.
+- Volunteer with the college alumni chapter and directly affect the lives and future careers of UCF students.

 Visit a class or student group to share information about your career area.